streamflow-finance/js-sdk/packages/launchpad/README.md

     launchpad: metadataId, // Id of the Launchpad to deposit tokens into quoteMint, // [optional] Mint Id, if not provided it will be fetched from the Laucnhpad
     amount: 100.15, // Amount of `quoteMint` tokens to deposit,
-    autoCap: true, // [opional] Whether to automatically cap depositted tokens in case user deposited more than `maxDepositingCap`
+    autoCap: true, // [opional] Whether to automatically cap deposited tokens in case user deposited more than `maxDepositingCap`
     memo: "I don't reside in a sanctioned country.", // [optional] Text for memo instruction
     owner: user1.publicKey, // [optional] Deposit owner in case it differs from the invoker
     tokenProgramId: TOKEN_PROGRAM_ID // [optional] SPL Token Program to use